 There have even been academic papers written about how memes are this generations’ comic strips, showcasing similar satirical information that our parents and grandparents would have read on the back page of newspapers back in the day.
 Believe it or not, you can even study memes and how they affect society at university now, meme studies being offered by the likes of the University of Westminster, Brown University and even the coveted, prestigious Cambridge University to name a few.

 With memes infiltrating the topics that touch nearly every aspect of our lives, you can find memes for pretty much any subject, so it is no surprise that meme culture has even worked its way into the beloved crypto space with many imaginative crypto enthusiasts also being meme lovers and creators.
 In this article, I am going to showcase some of my favourite crypto memes of all time.

 Disclaimer: I hold many of the tokens mentioned in this article as part of my personal portfolio.

 Explaining Crypto to No-Coiners

-The first meme on the list falls under the classic, How I Think I Look, vs How I Actually Look, category.
-For anyone who has ever tried to explain Bitcoin and Cryptocurrency to people not well versed on the subject, this meme should feel familiar.
+The first crypto meme on the list falls under the classic, How I Think I Look, vs How I Actually Look, category.
+For anyone who has ever tried to explain Bitcoin and Cryptocurrency to people not well-versed on the subject, this meme should feel familiar.